 Best wishes with your writing!

-Stories or excerpts from novels can be of any length.
-For practical purposes, we suggest a limit of 10,000 words but don't require it.
+Stories or excerpts from novels should be about five thousand words but this is not a strict rule.
 Both flash fiction and extended stories are welcome.
 For novel excerpts, you might want to include a synopsis that sets up the context of the excerpt, so that the excerpt doesn't have to be a stand alone piece.
 If adding such an introduction, please keep it brief.
 It may not be included if the editor thinks it's unnecessary.